 On the bus trip between Foz do Iguaçu, and Rio I saw the most wonderful green field of corn, tobacco, and various types of crops.
 It reminded me of Georgia in the USA, But just when you think you’re in Georgia the bus would stop at these huge bus stops to feed us.
 Eat by the kilo, and pay by the kilo.
-It cost about 5 dollars per kilo, or 2.5 dollars USA per pound.
-Being that a Kilo is 2.2 pounds.
+It cost about 5 US dollars per kilo, or 2.5 dollars per pound, being that a Kilo is 2.2 pounds.

-Rio de Janeiro, Where everyone in the hostel parties till 5, sleeps to noon, and seems to catch their airplane for home.
-The hostel is 10 dollars USA per night.
+Rio de Janeiro, Where everyone in the hostel parties till 5, sleeps to noon and seems to catch their airplane for home.
+The hostel is 10 USD per night.
 The most expensive I have paid, the same as Argentina. and Venezuela.
 Chile was a 5dollar country.
 Brazil is normally about a 6 dollar a night country, for rooms.
-I am on one the most famous beaches in the world.
+I am on one of the most famous beaches in the world.
 COPACABANA!

 Well, Life is good.